sahil-katle/fastapi-finance-tracker/notes.md

 ```

 - For this first create a new response envelope schema which will have the list of ites, total, limit & offset

+# Authentication

+- We will use ```pip install "passlib[bcrypt]"```

+- bcrypt is a strong hashing algorithm -> passwords are never stored in plaintext or reversible form -> Basically on login, bcrypt verifies the submitted password with stored hash.

+## Security.py
+- We declare the context manager for hashing as well as 2 function - one to hash the passswords and other to verify the password.

+## Schemas.py
+- Created 2 more schemas.
+- for userCreate which will be used -> Request body when a new user signs up (POST /auth/signup)
+- for UserOut -> Request body when a new user signs up (POST /auth/signup)

+## Create a new router/auth.py